Shimanto River 四万十川

 At 196 kilometers in length, the Shimanto River is the longest river in Shikoku and it is far removed from urban areas and from intense development.
 This means that its waters are pristine, keeping it high on the list of places to visit for nature enthusiasts.

-- Ancient fishing techniques on the river
+- Traditional fishing techniques on the river

 - Hiking along the river bank

 Hidden away from urban development, the Shimanto River is most easily accessed by train.

 From Kochi Station, take the JR train to Kubokawa Station, then transfer to the Tosa Kuroshio Railway to Nakamura Station.
 There is also a direct JR Limited Express service from Kochi Station to Nakamura Station.
 Either journey takes around 2 hours.
 While you can travel from Tokyo by rail if you wish, it takes about eight hours to do so.
 From Osaka, it's a 45-minute ride from Shin-Osaka Station to Okayama Station by shinkansen.
 From there, take the JR Seto-Ohashi Dosan Line for Kochi Station.
 The trip takes 2 hours and 30 minutes.